Updated 2012 December 22

 Discovered in August of 1994, periodic comet Machholz 2 consisted of five condensations, A-E, of which D later became double.
 They were lined up along their common heliocentric orbit (with A being the leading and brightest component) and connected by a trail of material, suggesting that the comet's nuclear fragmentation was accompanied by a copious release of large dust particles.
 The earliest breakup is found to have occurred in late 1987, ~ 600 days before the comet's 1989 perihelion, giving birth to fragment B and the grand precursor of A. The precursors of A and D and fragments A and C appear to have originated, respectively, ~ 5 days prior to and right at perihelion.
 The last breakup episode during that same return to the Sun was the separation of E, probably from the precursor of D, ~ 600 days after perihelion.
 The division of D into D_1 and D_2 is the only event analyzed in this paper that occurred one revolution later, in 1994.
 The circumstances and implications of this fragmentation sequence are examined in detail and predictions are presented for 1999/2000.

-This return was moderately favourable with the comet moving rapidly eastwards, through Aquarius, Cetus, Eridanus and Orion as it fades.
-The A component brightened significantly in the last week of 1999 and is now around 10th mag, though it is beginning to fade and become more diffuse.
-The D component is several magnitudes fainter and is unlikely to be seen.
-The comet is still several magnitudes fainter than expected.
+The return was moderately favourable with the comet moving rapidly eastwards, through Aquarius, Cetus, Eridanus and Orion as it faded.
+The A component brightened significantly in the last week of 1999 and reached around 10th mag, then faded and become more diffuse.
+The D component was several magnitudes fainter.
+The comet remained several magnitudes fainter than expected.
 Martin Mobberley imaged the comet on December 29.75. and January 9 .
 David Strange also imaged it on January 9 .
 Visually it is a rather diffuse object and I made it 9.7 in my 0.33-m Dobsonian on January 9.74.
-By mid February it is unlikely to be observable.

 Observations in ICQ format , Last observation 2000 February 8, updated 2000 August 16.